OnePageCRM/OnePageCRM.github.io/_posts/2019-06-15-how-to-improve-the-testability-of-model-view-controller-on-ios.md

 ```
 <br />

 And there you go, check it out and see for yourself.
-It saved me lots of time so hope it works for you too.
+It saved me lots of time and I hope it works for you too.

 <div class="text-align: center">
     <img src="/assets/images/mvvm/mvvm.jpg" alt="MVVM" class="img-responsive" style="" />
      <br /><br />
 </div>

-There are other aspects of MVVM, but the main goal of the example is to improve the testability of the code!
+There are other aspects of **MVVM**, but the main goal of the example is to improve the testability of the code!
+I'd love to hear you thoughts in the comments.
 What you think?